blahajjessie/13s-wiki/vm_setup/mac.md

 - leave the shared directory page untouched

 ## Setup Port forwarding and SSH

+### About Port forwarding and SSH
+- ssh: **S**ecure **Sh**ell
+- Host OS: the OS that is running on your computer (Mac or Windows)
+- Guest OS: The os that we are running in our virtual machine.

+Port forwarding allows us to access services running on our guest OS (Virtual machine) on our Host OS (computer).
+The service we will be using the most is `ssh`, which will be critical in this course, and probably later in life also.
+SSH runs on port 22 by default, but can be configured to use anything.
+Because we may want to run SSH on both our host and guest OSes, we can not use port 2222 for our guest OS ssh port.
+Therefore, we will use 2222, a (usually) open port that is often used as a backup for SSH.

+### Instructions
 - Open settings
 - navigate to network settings
 - Change network mode to "Emulated VLAN" (this may not be needed, test)